github-linguist/linguist/README.md

 These stats are also printed out by the `linguist` executable.
 You can use the `--breakdown` flag, and the binary will also output the breakdown of files by language.
+If you use the `--loc` flag, it will print out the lines of code by language.

 You can try running `linguist` on the root directory in this repository itself: